jestjs/jest/docs/TutorialAsync.md

 ### `.resolves`
 ##### available in Jest **20.0.0+**

-There is a less verbose way, use `resolves` to unwrap the value of a fulfilled promise and chained any other matcher.
-If the promise is rejected the assertion fails.
+There is a less verbose way using `resolves` to unwrap the value of a fulfilled promise together with any other matcher.
+If the promise is rejected, the assertion will fail.

 ```js
 it('works with resolves', () => {